Serie „Earth Top View“

 Art competition "The World of Tomorrow" Kunstkreis Laatzen

-The pictures will be shown at the LEZ Leine Shopping Center.
-The awards ceremony will take place on Tuesday, October 29, 2024.
+This artwork was shown at LEZ Leine Einkaufszentrum.
+An awards ceremony took place on Tuesday, October 29, 2024.

 My picture attempts to capture the spiritual, religious, political and ideological currents and to show their influence on world events.